-- Combine the 2 tbsp melted butter with 2 tbsp maple syrup and brush this over all the buns, generously.
+- Combine the 2 tablespoon melted butter with 2 tablespoon maple syrup and brush this over all the buns, generously.
 Bake in the preheated oven for about 23 minutes.
 Unmold quickly so they don't get stuck in the pan!

 - Eat them all straightaway.

 I do my best to bake with the finest ingredients.
 Stirling Creamery, a Canadian company, has provided the butter for this post.